 Clark Canyon - The lake should be fishing well around the inlets.
 The nymph rig with a leach and chironomids is a good place to start.
 A flashback pheasant tail is also a good option.
 On days when the nymphing is slow, it is worth throwing a streamer such as a big wooly bugger or a circus penut around the inlets.

 Hebgen- Hebgen has been fishing pretty well.
-The callabaetis are around and fish are looking for them.
 Guys are doing well fishing the inlets slow stipping leeches.
 We've also had reports of guys doing well deeper, dropping Chironomids down in the 20 foot range.

 Harrison Lake - When the winds not blowing the fishing has been good.
 Chironomids dropped down to 18 feet of water under an indicator has been the best but guys have been picking up cruising fish along the point of the arm with crayfish, chironomids, and leech patterns.

-Ennis Lake - We're starting to see some adult callibaetis come off the lake but winds haven't been ideal for the hatch.
+Ennis Lake - We're still seeing some adult callibaetis come off the lake but winds haven't been ideal for the hatch.
 Chironomids have been working in the 15 to 20 foot range as well as leech patterns.
 Fishing the dam arm of the lake can also be productive along the cliffs with crayfish and leech patterns.

 Ponds Around Town - The ponds around town fish well throughout the year.
 There are good size bass in Bozeman Rec Area Pond, fishing big yellow streamers is usually your best bet.
 Throw some small buggers around on the mall pond and you never know what you'll catch.
 Davis pond has blue gills and big rainbows in it.
 Stripping a leech nice and slow or under an indicator is your best bet for targeting the rainbows.
 Stripping small bright streamers will catch the blue gills in there.
-Small dry flies such as ants and beetles can pick up blue gills as well.
 Especially in the evening.
-These ponds are a great way to get yound anglers in the game.
+These ponds are a great way to get young anglers in the game.

 Enter your number below to receive new, up-to-date river reports from Montana Troutfitters.